 Where did the stars come from?

-Where did where did the energy where did the what is the energy source of all these things?
+Where did the energy, where did the, what is the energy source of all these things?

 And that's what you're missing.

-In other words you're basically arguing that something can come from nothing if you believe that it's possible that this all just happened randomly and that this big bang happened okay where did the energy for the big bang come from?
+If you believe that it's possible that this all just happened randomly and that this Big Bang happened, okay, where did the energy for the Big Bang come from?

 Do you know we have monkey DNA?